ionescuvlad97/black-friday-app/api/README.md

 # Documentation for Black Friday Scraper API

+The API runs on port 5000 of localhost
 All responses will be in `JSON` fromat

 ## Available information

-- Product Company
-- Product Type
+- Companies
-- Product
+- Products Types
-- Product Price Info
+- Products
+- Products Prices

 ## Debugging fields